mitrokun/audio_recognizer_hass/README.md

 >One bot - one integration!

 You can enable interaction with your TG bot in the settings and select the STT.
 After that, audio messages sent to the bot will be decoded accordingly.
 This action also generates an event in HA, allowing you to create automations.
-For example, voice control is possible:
+For example, interaction with Assist:
 ```yaml
 triggers:
   - event_type: audio_recognizer_transcription